-Our free online magazine, Hyperion: On the Future of Aesthetics, is published biannually and features essays, translations, interviews, and reviews.
+Our magazine, Hyperion: On the Future of Aesthetics, is published biannually and features essays, translations, interviews, and reviews.
 Hyperion is concerned with aesthetics, with the value of art and the ways in which it can be transformed and renewed.

 We are looking for applied criticism — philosophically-oriented essays that are evaluative of specific artists and specific works of art in every genre (from poetry to visual art to cinema et cetera).